Fela Kuti: 1980s and beyond

 Two of Kuti's sons are musicians: Femi and Seun.

-In 1980, Kuti signed an exclusive management with French producer Martin Meissonnier, who secured a record deal with Arista Records London through A&R Tarquin Gotch.
-The first album came out in February 1981 under the title of Black President, with the track "ITT" and on the B-Side "Colonial Mentality" and an edited version of "Sorrow Tears and Blood" (these two tracks recorded with Africa 70 and Tony Allen were unreleased in Europe).
+In 1980, Kuti signed an exclusive management deal with French producer Martin Meissonnier, who secured a record deal with Arista Records London through A&R Tarquin Gotch.
+The first album came out in February 1981 under the title of Black President, with the track "ITT" and on the B-Side "Colonial Mentality" and an edited version of "Sorrow, Tears and Blood" (these two tracks recorded with Africa 70 and Tony Allen were unreleased in Europe).

 Following the release, Kuti performed his first European tour (four concerts in a week) with a suite of 70 people.
-The tour starting in Paris on 15 March 1981, with a huge crowd estimated at 10,000 people, then Brussels, Wien and Strasbourg.
+The tour, starting in Paris on 15 March 1981, had a huge crowd estimated at 10,000 people attending, then Brussels, Vienna and Strasbourg.
 Black President was followed by another album that was recorded in Paris in July 1981: Original Sufferhead, with "Power Show" on the B-side.
 Kuti also recorded the track "Perambulator" in Paris.

-Arista gave his back freedom to Fela at the end of 1981.
+Arista gave his masters to Fela at the end of 1981.

-French Filmmaker Jean Jacques Flori came to Lagos early 1982 to direct the now classic film "Music is a Weapon".
-The filmed was broadcast first on Antenne 2 (french TV in 1982).
-The film producer Stephane Tchalgaldjieff didn't like the film and decided to re edit it for an international release.
+French Filmmaker Jean Jacques Flori came to Lagos in early 1982 to direct the now classic film "Music is a Weapon".
+The film was broadcast first on Antenne 2 (French TV in 1982).
+The film producer Stephane Tchalgaldjieff didn't like the resulting film, and decided to re-edit it for an international release.
 "V.I.P.
 (Vagabonds in Power)" and "Authority Stealing" were released in 1980, with the former being a live performance done in Berlin, West Germany.

 In 1983, Kuti nominated himself for president in Nigeria's first elections in decades, but his candidature was refused.
-At this time, Kuti created a new band, Egypt 80, which reflected the view that Egyptian civilization, knowledge, philosophy, mathematics, and religious systems are African and must be claimed as such.
+At this time, Kuti recreated his band, Egypt 80, which reflected the view that Egyptian civilization, knowledge, philosophy, mathematics, and religious systems are African and must be claimed as such.
 Kuti stated in an interview: "Stressing the point that I have to make Africans aware of the fact that Egyptian civilization belongs to the African.
 So that was the reason why I changed the name of my band to Egypt 80."
 Kuti continued to record albums and tour the country.
 He further infuriated the political establishment by implicating ITT Corporation's vice-president, Moshood Abiola, and Obasanjo in the popular 25-minute political screed entitled "I.T.T.
 (International Thief-Thief)".